-Ever since the tragic case of Madeleine McCann, going on holiday has been a tense time for many parents.
+Going on holiday can be a tense time for many parents, especially when you have young kids.
 Although there are always dangers involved in travelling to any completely new environment, there is plenty you can do to ensure that your little ones are safe no matter where you go in the world.

 Dangers for little children on holiday